k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

   <img src="images/settings_masking_edit.png" style="zoom: 80%;" />

-* **Important**: when writing a custom flow to perform the generation logic, the flow must have a 'value' external input, even if this flow doesn't need to receive any input value.
+* **Note**: when a flow or an actor is selected to be used as a Generator, its first input (defined as Link or External link type) is considered to include the value to be masked and thus is hidden by this configuration screen.
+So, when creating a custom flow to generate a random value based on your specific logic, the flow must have an  external input called 'value', even if this flow doesn't need to receive any input value.

 Once the Save button is clicked, the **pii_profiling** and **catalog_classification_generators** MTables are updated in the Fabric's memory and in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable ```folder of the Project tree.